oripwk/sbt-assembly-reproduce/README.md

 This repository reproduces a sbt-assembly bug where a "Test" scope dependency causes the plugin to generate an entirely different JAR.

+## Edit
+Eventually the problem is not in sbt-assembly plugin.
+The problem is with [sbt itself](https://github.com/sbt/sbt-assembly/issues/436#issuecomment-862722100).

 ## Reproduce
 1. `sbt clean assembly`
 1. Copy the resulting JAR to a side folder